dsc-courses/dsc40a-2022-wi/index.md

 {{ site.staffersnobio }}

-**Disclaimer:** Until this disclaimer is removed, everything on this site is a work in progress and may be changed.

 <!-- [Lecture Recordings](https://podcast.ucsd.edu/watch/fa21/dsc40a_a00){: .btn .btn-blue } [Assignment Solutions](https://campuswire.com/c/GF82D3B2E/feed/73){: .btn .btn-purple }-->

 **Welcome!** Please start by reading this website, especially the [syllabus](../syllabus) and the schedule below.
 To join course meetings, group work sessions, and office hours, click the button below: